Airline issues affecting Rochester airport amid peak travel

 “We’re certainly seeing more passengers come through, people are out, want to get out and fly,” Moore said.

-Should your flight get cancelled, rebooking while airlines are currently inundated can be a challenge.
+Should your flight get canceled, rebooking while airlines are currently inundated can be a challenge.

-That’s why you’re going to want to be prepared, and pack you patience:
+That’s why you’re going to want to be prepared, and pack your patience:

 - Plan to depart a few days before you normally would, to ensure extra time